CastielWong/MVP/Python/Projects/Concurrency/README.md

 9. parallelism in C (with Cython)

-- Do more at once
-  - asyncio
-  - threads
-- Do things faster
-  - multiprocessing
-  - C / Cython
-- Do both easier
-  - trio
-  - unsync

 The need of additional libraries:
 - Executing an async function __outside of an existing event__  loop is troublesome